LearnNLearnNLearn/CypressTest/README.md

 -Automate checking of NFT card included check for price / quantity / title / redirection (as mentioned below).
 Not every possible case is covered

+-The test cases written focused on functionality instead of performance of test cases

 ### Results from running the case: